Diavolezza Lagalb Lifts & Terrain

 Lift Pass

 All the St Moritz resorts are part of a dynamic lift pass price system determined by demand on any given day.
-Whilst there is a price ceiling which will be paid at the ticket windows, on days of low demand lift ticket prices can be more than 45% cheaper when pre-purchased online.
+Whilst there is a price ceiling which will be paid at the ticket windows (which is very hard to get any info on, so who knows what it is!), on days of low demand lift ticket prices can be more than 45% cheaper when pre-purchased online.

-The ‘Upper Engadin’ lift pass provides access to all the St Moritz resorts, whilst passes for each individual resort can also be bought at a slightly reduced rate (or significantly reduced rate for Diavolezza Lagalb!).
+The ‘Upper Engadin’ lift pass provides access to all the St Moritz resorts, whilst passes for each individual resort can also be bought at a slightly reduced rate (or significantly reduced rate in the case of Diavolezza Lagalb!).
+IMPORTANT - the 'Upper Engadin' lift pass also includes all local public transport (incl. trains & buses) for free between all of the ski areas included in the pass.
+Reason enough to get one!

 As mentioned earlier, the handle tow at the base of Diavolezza is free for anyone to use.